Skip to main content

 May a provider opt out of using EVV?

-No. The federal law requires caregivers and providers of personal care or home health care services to validate the delivery in an EVV system.
+No. The federal law requires EVV for caregivers and providers of personal care or home health care services to validate the delivery of services that begin or end in the home.

 Will EVV affect my payment for services?